-Marble is often found in five-star hotels and spas as it provides a sophisticated look and comes in large formats.
+Marble bathroom ideas are often found in five-star hotels and spas as this most beautiful of materials provides a sophisticated look and comes in large formats.
 If you are specifying marble in your shower, make sure you add an anti-slip coating to the floor.

-Where space allows, side-by-side or face-to-face overhead showers add a sense of luxury – whether you want to share or simply have more room to move is up to you.
-An enclosure with a central opening minimises the risk of water escaping.
+If you are looking for shower room ideas for a large space, side-by-side or face-to-face overhead showers add a sense of luxury – whether you want to share or simply have more room to move is up to you.
+An enclosure with a central opening minimizes the risk of water escaping.

-'If you are remodelling your bathroom, remember that the existing hot and cold water supplies may need extending,' advises Martin Carroll, Managing Director at Duravit UK.
+'If you are remodelling your bathroom, remember that the existing hot and cold water supplies may need extending,' advises Martin Carroll, managing director of Duravit.

 'Additionally, and perhaps more importantly, always look to choose a shower head that matches your water system,' he adds.
 'As a simple rule-of-thumb, lower pressure requires a smaller head.'

-Lighting is an important part of any bathroom, and you must have the right degree of water protection within a shower room.
+Bathroom lighting ideas are an important part of any scheme, and lighting must have the right degree of water protection within a shower room.

-'The suitability of any light for bathroom use – wall light or pendant – depends on its IP rating.’ explains Charlie Bowles, Director at Original BTC.
-‘If the light will be within 60cm from a basin, bath or shower enclosure (in zone 2), choose a light rated IP44 or above to guard against spray and condensation.
+'The suitability of any light for bathroom use – wall light or pendant – depends on its rating,' explains Charlie Bowles, director of Original BTC.
+Proximity to splashing is also important.
+'If the light will be within 60cm of a basin, bath or shower enclosure (zone 2), choose a light rated to guard against spray and condensation.'

-Depending on the size of your room, you should firstly consider whether you want a complete shower enclosure, or would prefer a walk-in or wet room design.
+How you plan a shower room will depend on the size on your space.
+You should firstly consider whether you want a complete shower enclosure, or would prefer a walk-in or wet room design.

-'Once you've decided on one of these options take a look at the range of shower trays, shower floors, shower screens and enclosures available and the different sizes to suit your situation and whether you have the space for additional areas such as a sink and or vanity area,' says Nicholas Cunild, Managing Director at Matki.
+'Once you've decided on one of these options, take a look at the range of shower trays, shower floors, shower screens and enclosures available, the different sizes to suit your situation, and whether you have the space for additional areas such as a sink and or vanity area,' says Nicholas Cunild, managing director of Matki.

-After you have established what can fit in the space, you can then pick out finishes and colours of brassware and tiles that will suit your style.
+After you have established what can fit in the space, you can then pick out finishes and colors of brassware and tiles that will suit your style.

 'Even the popular metro tile finish can even be achieved through bathroom wall panelling, thanks to the broad scope of designs now available.
 Large format panelling is easier to keep clean, plus it’s faster and more straightforward to install than small format tiles,' she says.